dotnet/docs/docs/orleans/quickstarts/deploy-scale-orleans-on-azure.md

 ---
-title: 'Quickstart: Deploy and scale an Orleans app on Azure'
+title: Deploy and scale an Orleans app on Azure
-description: Learn how to host and scale an Orleans app on Azure
+description: Host and scale an Orleans app on Azure Container Apps with Azure Container Registry and Azure Storage or Azure Cosmos DB.
 author: alexwolfmsft
 ms.author: alexwolf
-ms.date: 12/16/2022
+ms.date: 10/03/2022
 ms.topic: quickstart
-ms.devlang: csharp
+ms.devlang: how-to
+zone_pivot_groups: orleans-persistence-option
+# CustomerIntent: As a developer, I want to host my Orleans application in Azure so that I can take advantage of the scaling capabilities for the database and application services.
 ---

-# Quickstart: Deploy and scale an Orleans app on Azure
+# Deploy and scale an Orleans app on Azure

-In this quickstart, you'll deploy and scale an Orleans URL shortener app on Azure Container Apps.
-The app allows users to submit a full URL to the app, which will return a shortened version they can share with others to direct them to the original site.
+In this quickstart, you deploy and scale an Orleans URL shortener app on Azure Container Apps.
+The app allows users to submit a full URL to the app, which returns a shortened version they can share with others to direct them to the original site.
 Orleans and Azure provide the scalability features necessary to host high traffic apps like URL shorteners.
 Orleans is also compatible with any other hosting service that supports .NET.

-At the end of this quickstart, you'll have a scalable app running in Azure to provide URL shortener functionality.
-Along the way you'll learn to:
+At the end of this quickstart, you have a scalable app running in Azure to provide URL shortener functionality.
+Along the way you learn to:

 * Configure an Orleans app for Azure hosting
 * Deploy an Orleans app to Azure Container Apps